calzakk/CyoJSON/README.md

 ## Platforms

-CyoArguments requires a C++11 compiler, and is known to build on the following platforms:
+CyoJSON requires a C++11 compiler, and is known to build on the following platforms:

 * Linux using GCC 5.4;
 * Windows using Visual Studio 2013.